-- Our stock price may be volatile. - Future sales and issuances of our securities could result in additional dilution. - We have never paid cash dividends and have no plans to pay cash dividends in the future. - The "penny stock" rules of the SEC makes transactions in our stock cumbersome. - Certain of our stockholders control a significant number of shares of our common stock. - We have availed ourselves of reduced disclosure requirements applicable to emerging growth companies, which could make our common stock less attractive to investors. - Our First Amended and Restated Certificate of Incorporation ("Certificate of Incorporation") and our Bylaws (the "Bylaws") and Delaware law may have anti-takeover effects that could discourage, delay or prevent a change in control, which may cause our stock price to decline. - Financial reporting obligations of being a public company in the U.S. are expensive and time-consuming. - Failure to maintain effective internal control over our financial reporting in accordance with Section 404 of Sarbanes-Oxley could cause our financial reports to be inaccurate. - Our Certificate of Incorporation and Bylaws provide that the Court of Chancery of the State of Delaware will be the sole and exclusive forum for substantially all disputes between us and our stockholders, which could limit stockholders' ability to obtain a favorable judicial forum for disputes with us or our directors, officers or employees.
+- Our stock price may be volatile. - Future sales and issuances of our securities could result in additional dilution. - We have never paid cash dividends and have no plans to pay cash dividends in the future. - The "penny stock" rules of the SEC makes transactions in our stock cumbersome. - Certain of our stockholders control a significant number of shares of our common stock. - We have availed ourselves of reduced disclosure requirements applicable to emerging growth companies, which could make our common stock less attractive to investors. - Our First Amended and Restated Certificate of Incorporation ("Certificate of Incorporation") and our Bylaws (the "Bylaws") and Delaware law may have antitakeover effects that could discourage, delay or prevent a change in control, which may cause our stock price to decline. - Financial reporting obligations of being a public company in the U.S. are expensive and time-consuming. - Failure to maintain effective internal control over our financial reporting in accordance with Section 404 of Sarbanes-Oxley could cause our financial reports to be inaccurate. - Halo Management LLC may contest, and we would need then to successfully defend, the action taken by our board of directors to rescind the 3,000,000 shares of our Series F Preferred Stock that was issued to Halo. - Our Certificate of Incorporation and Bylaws provide that the Court of Chancery of the State of Delaware will be the sole and exclusive forum for substantially all disputes between us and our stockholders, which could limit stockholders' ability to obtain a favorable judicial forum for disputes with us or our directors, officers or employees.